-The TEKTRONIX 2213A Oscilloscope is a rugged, lightweight, dual-channel 60 MHz instrument that features a bright, sharply defined trace on an 80- by 100 mm cathoderay tube (crt).
+The TEKTRONIX 2215A Oscilloscope is a rugged, lightweight, dual-channel 60-MHz instrument that features a bright, sharply defined trace on an 80- by 100-mm cathoderay tube (crt).
 Its vertical system supplies calibrated deflection factors from 2 mV per division to 5 V per division.
 Trigger circuits enable stable triggering over the full bandwidth of the vertical system.
-The horizontal system provides calibrated sweep speeds from 0.5 s per division to 50 ns per division, along with a delayed-sweep feature.
-A X10 magnifier circuit extends the maximum sweep speed to 5 ns per division when the SEC/DIV switch is set to 0.05 μ s per division.
+The horizontal system provides calibrated sweep speeds from 0.5 s per division to 50 ns per division, along with delayed-sweep features.
+A X10 magnifier circuit extends the maximum sweep speed to 5 ns per division when the A and B SEC/DIV switch is set to 0.05 μ s per division.